-- Student desks will be placed 3 to 6 feet apart, with the goal of 6 feet or more whenever possible. - In some areas, larger tables that allow for 6 foot social distancing will be used. - In areas where lines would normally form, there will be 6 foot markers placed to remind students and employees to remain appropriately apart. - The direction of foot traffic will be visually indicated in hallways where many individuals are likely to pass.
+- Students in classrooms will be seated at least 3 feet apart. - In some areas, larger tables that allow for 6 foot social distancing will be used. - In areas where lines would normally form, there will be 6 foot markers placed to remind students and employees to remain appropriately apart.

-All classrooms will have assigned seats for students, to assist in contact tracing in the event that it becomes necessary.
-When classes are departmentalized or students transition from room to room, attendance will be taken per class period.
-Attendance will be monitored to identify high level trends, and to follow up with screening questions for staff and students who are absent.
+All classrooms have assigned seats for students, to assist in contact tracing in the event that it becomes necessary.
+When classes are departmentalized or students transition from room to room, attendance is taken per class period.
+Attendance is monitored to identify high level trends, and to follow up with screening questions for staff and students who are absent.